U.N. Chief Makes Secret Bid to Win Release of American Detainee in Iran

 The plight of the Namazis has garnered greater international attention in the wake of the death earlier this month of Otto Warmbier, a 22-year-old University of Virginia student who fell into a coma after he was detained by North Korean authorities in January 2016.
 Warmbier died June 19, just six days after he was returned to the United States.

 Babak Namazi, Siamak’s brother, told Foreign Policy that he fears his father, who is ill with a heart ailment, could die in prison.
-But he has also expressed concern about the well being of his brother, who has been subject to beatings, interrogations, solitary confinement and other cruel treatment, according to lawyers seeking his release.
+But he has also expressed concern about the well-being of his brother, who has been subject to beatings, interrogations, solitary confinement, and other cruel treatment, according to lawyers seeking his release.

 According to a petition filed to the United Nations Human Rights Council, Siamak Namazi has often been held in a solitary cell in a notorious wing of Evin prison in Tehran, where many political prisoners are incarcerated.
 He was initially given no bed and forced to sleep on a concrete floor.
 Namazi “has been tortured by the IRGC [Revolutionary Guards] and has been beaten, tased, and forced to watch government propaganda attacking him and showing his father in prison.”

-The U.N. chief’s outreach follows appeals by Nikki Haley, the U.S. ambassador to the United Nations, and Rep. Ileana Ros-Lehtinen (R-Fl), the former chair of the House Foreign Relations Committee, and other U.S. officials to the U.N. chief to help secure the Namazis’ freedom.
+The U.N. chief’s outreach follows appeals by Nikki Haley, the U.S. ambassador to the United Nations, and Rep. Ileana Ros-Lehtinen (R-Fla.), the former chair of the House Foreign Relations Committee, and other U.S. officials to the U.N. chief to help secure the Namazis’ freedom.

-White House officials told FP that the administration is putting a high priority on securing the release of the Namazis, as well as other Americans held abroad.
+White House officials told FP that the administration is putting a high priority on securing the release of the Namazis as well as other Americans held abroad.
 And officials said the White House has discussed possible options and strategies with the Namazi family.

 One senior administration official said Siamak Namazi’s “situation is just unbearable.”